benwiggy/PDFsuite/README.md

 The Suite also includes some **Quartz Filters**, which can apply various transformations to PDF files, such as PDF/X-3 compliance or reduced file size.

-Apple already includes Automator actions that provide some (but not all) of these functions -- however, PDFSuite python scripts are faster, better and more easily configured for different uses than Apple's own actions!
+Apple used to include Automator actions containing python scripts that provide some (but not all) of these functions -- however, PDFSuite python scripts are faster, better and more easily configured for different uses than Apple's own actions!
 They also serve as useful algorithmic examples of how to use Apple's APIs, which may benefit programmers working in any language.

 ## Quick Actions
 ***Add Blank Page (addpage.py)***